Doubly isogenous curves of genus two with a rational action of $D_6$: Initial heuristics and data

-So, if instead of only considering the special triple covers of Section~\ref{ssec:specialtriple}, we look at the covers obtained from the multiplication-by-$3$ maps on the two elliptic factors of the Jacobians of curves in our $D_6$ family, we find that there are a total of eight more elliptic curves (in addition to the five from Porism~\ref{P:baseE} and Table~\ref{table:lambdas}).
-Our heuristic then says that the probability of two $D_6$ curves being doubly isogenous and having these $3$-power covers also being isogenous is $\asymp q^{-13/2}$.
-The expected number of such pairs over $\FF_q$ is therefore $\asymp q^{-9/2}$.
+So, if instead of only considering the intrinsic triple covers of Section~\ref{ssec:specialtriple}, we look at the covers obtained from the multiplication-by-$3$ maps on the two elliptic factors of the Jacobians of curves in our \dsixfamily, we find that there are a total of eight more elliptic curves (in addition to the five from Corollary~\ref{P:baseE} and Table~\ref{table:lambdas}).
+An extension of Heuristic~\ref{H:default} is: